← Back to 史記

 23

 In his forty-sixth year, Duke Hui died.
 His eldest son by a concubine Xi acted as regent and conducted the ruler's affairs.
 This was Duke Yin.
 Initially, Duke Hui's proper wife had no sons.
 The duke's lowly concubine Sheng Zi gave birth to a son Xi.
 When Xi grew up, he took a wife from Song.
 The Song woman arrived and was beautiful.
 Duke Hui took her and made her his own wife.
 She gave birth to a son Yun.
 He elevated the Song woman to be his wife, making Yun the crown prince.
-When Duke Hui died, because Yun was young, the people of Lu together commanded Xi to act as regent, not speaking of ascending the throne.
+When Duke Hui died, because Yun was young, the people of Lu together asked Xi to act as regent, without declaring that he had ascended the throne.

 24